BestTimesToVisit.com Logo

 culture

-Learn a few basic Italian phrases – even a simple 'Buongiorno' or 'Grazie' goes a long way.
+Learn a few basic Italian phrases – even a simple 'Buongiorno' (good morning) or 'Grazie' (thank you) goes a long way.
 Romans appreciate the effort, and it can enhance your interactions with locals.
-Don't be afraid to ask for recommendations; they are often happy to share their favorite spots.
+Avoid loud conversations or boisterous behavior in churches and historical sites.

 food